 Fishing permitted year-round, except on Thursday, from one half-hour before official sunrise to one half-hour after official sunset.
 Fishing is permitted with one hand-held rod and single hook only.

-From December 1 through March 31
+From December 1 through March 31 (all streams):

 - Possession of any trout shall be prohibited.